Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 Before signing your Family Trust variation to exclude foreigners, you must obtain a private ruling from the relevant revenue office.
 This ruling confirms that your planned changes comply with the law.

-Steps to Signing the Family Trust Deed of Variation to exclude foreigners
+Steps to Signing the Family Trust Deed of Variation to Exclude Foreigners

 Sign the deed only after receiving written confirmation from State Revenue.
 This ensures your deed meets all legal requirements.
 Only then sign the Deed of Variation.